kbnewlon/Cold-West-Tours/README.md

 ## Installation
 Clone the repo to your desktop
-Run npm install to download the necessary dependencies Check the package.json to ensure the necessary dependencies are downloaded Change the force:false in the server.js file to true.
+<br>Run npm install to download the necessary dependencies
+<br>Check the package.json to ensure the necessary dependencies are downloaded
+<br>Change the force:false in the server.js file to true.
-Create the winter_activity_db using workbench
+<br>Create the winter_activity_db using workbench
-Refresh your schema
+<br>Refresh your schema
-Change the force:true back to false
+<br>Change the force:true back to false
-Start the server using npm start or node server.js Enjoy
+<br>Start the server using npm start or node server.js
+<br>Enjoy

 ## Usage
 Once you're on the homepage you will see the sticky navbar displaying on the top.
-Create an account with us by clicking on sign in.
-Here you can save your favorite resort and activity.
-Select your favorites once you're signed in by clicking the star icon by the name of the resort or activity.
-Delete your current favorites with the trash button on the left in the account dashboard.
-View the resorts webpage for more information using the resort website link under the image.
-Use this application for resort contact information, address, and current policies.
-If you're new to the snow sport community, we've got you covered.
-Check out the beginner's guide for each activity located on the activity pages.
-View the demo below for more information.
+<br>Create an account with us by clicking on sign in.
+<br>Here you can save your favorite resort and activity.
+<br>Select your favorites once you're signed in by clicking the star icon by the name of the resort or activity.
+<br>Delete your current favorites with the trash button on the left in the account dashboard.
+<br>View the resorts webpage for more information using the resort website link under the image.
+<br>Use this application for resort contact information, address, and current policies.
+<br>If you're new to the snow sport community, we've got you covered.
+<br>Check out the beginner's guide for each activity located on the activity pages.
+<br>View the demo below for more information.

 ## License
 Copyright (c) The Cold West (MIT License)